 areKiribati doing here, when they’re clearly a country?

 - Chats with people around or involved in almost every team, as well as CONIFA itself.
-THeir stories are the very heart of this book.
+Their stories are the very heart of this book.
 I meet the purveyor of ‘Terrible Football’, a soccer equivalent to Park Run, discussing why Asians are struggling to break into English football with Panjab fans, discussing weaknesses in the qualifying system, and learn why the Ellan Vannin side quit in protest.

 - The football: how former internationals for Hungary, North Korea, and Lithuania and players who’ve played Real Madrid in the Bernabeu ended up sharing the turf within amateurs from South Pacific islands and the best of Britain’s Somali community.
 Rule changes, fair play, and chasing dreams.

 - The atmosphere at the games, from getting my shoelaces burnt by Hungarian ultras, to how Bristol Rovers’ love for Tibet might have cost them some very high-end Chinese investors.
 Plus that incredible final in Enfield.

 - Wider consequences: how CONIFA faces pressure from national governments, protectors and conspiracy theorists.